PecanProject/betydb-data-access/API.md

 https://www.betydb.org/search.xml?commonname=tall+cottongrass
 ```

-This is because when we use a column name as the search key, the value must match the column value exactly.
+This is because when we use a column name as the search key, the value must match the column value exactly (including the letter case and the number of spaces between words).

 ### Including Unchecked Data in the Traits and Yields View